 Our Admissions Committee thoroughly reviews every application to understand the strengths, skills and unique potential of each prospective student.
 A sound academic record – your undergraduate history and LSAT scores – is important, of course.
 No specific undergraduate discipline is required, but you must have completed or be on track to complete your undergraduate studies prior to enrollment.

 In addition to your academics, the committee will carefully examine your personal statement and letters of recommendation looking for evidence of writing skills, leadership experience and potential, service to the community and commitment to the mission of the School of Law.
 All information you submit is considered and we encourage you to be thorough and straightforward.
 We want to make sure that the University of St. Thomas School of Law is a good fit for you, and that you are a good fit for the School of Law.

 Prospective students are required to submit an application, a personal statement.
-A complete CAS report from the Law School Data Assembly Service (LSDAS) is also required.
+A complete CAS (Credential Assembly Service) report from the Law School Data Assembly Service is also required.
 This report should include a reportable LSAT score, at least two letters of recommendation, and a copy of all transcripts from post-secondary institutions.